-The active substance in Oslif Breezhaler, indacaterol, is a beta-2-adrenergic-receptor agonist.
+The active substance in Oslif Breezhaler, indacaterol, is a beta-2 adrenergic receptor agonist.
 It works by attaching to beta-2 receptors that are found in the muscle cells of many organs and that cause the muscles to relax.
 When Oslif Breezhaler is inhaled, indacaterol reaches the receptors in the airways and activates them.
 This causes the muscles of the airways to relax, helping to keep the airways open and allowing the patient to breathe more easily.

-Why has Oslif Breezhaler been approved?
+Why is Oslif Breezhaler approved?

-Other information about Oslif Breezhaler:
+Other information about Oslif Breezhaler